Updated May 7, 2024

 Small businesses are at ever-growing risk for cyberattacks.
 To put it into perspective, consider the average data breach.
-Data-analytics company Statista reports that the average cost of a business data breach in the United States was $9.44 million in 2022.
-Data from IBM indicate that in 2022, it took an average of 277 days for a business to identify and contain a breach.
+Data-analytics company Statista reports that the average cost of a business data breach in the United States was $9.48 million in 2023.
+Data-security company Varonis cites IBM data showing that it takes an average of 197 days for a business to identify a breach and 69 days to contain it.
 For many businesses, that kind of loss would be a death knell, unless they had cyber insurance.

 Cyber insurance is growing and changing to adapt to the constantly evolving threats of working in cyberspace.
 Currently, two main categories of business coverage are available: data breach coverage and cyber liability insurance.
 Keep reading to learn the basics of each type of coverage.
 Your agent can help you determine what types and amounts of coverage will best protect your employees, customers, and company assets.